 The amount is receivable in scheduled instalments as provided in the contribution agreement between SDTC and the Company and will be received upon the achievement of various project milestones.
 Under the terms of the agreement, SDTC is forecast to pay the lesser of 33% of the eligible project costs or Cdn \$1.7 million and the actual contribution shall not exceed 50% of the eligible project costs.
-The Company or consortium members, or both, shall provide at least 25% of the project costs in cash, in-kind goods or services or a combination of both.
+The Company or consortium members, or both, shall provide at least 25% of the project costs in cash, inkind goods or services or a combination of both.
 SDTC shall not have any obligation to pay the contribution unless the Company has obtained a commitment and has the financial capacity to finance all the costs related to the entire project.

 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
-The second milestone is expected to be achieved in approximately nine months and the third milestone is expected to be achieved in the second quarter of Fiscal 2008.
+The second milestone is expected to be achieved in approximately six months and the third milestone is expected to be achieved in the second quarter of Fiscal 2008.

 A cash contribution of \$411 was received by the company during the quarter ended December 31, 2006 (2005-NIL) for work to be completed for the second milestone.
+No further claims were received by the Company during the quarter ended March 31, 2007.

 During the fiscal year 2006 the Company received contributions totaling \$472 from SDTC (2005 - NIL), for Milestone 1.
-Cumultative claims of \$883 have been received as at December 31, 2006 from SDTC.
+Cumultative claims of \$883 have been received as at March 31, 2007 from SDTC.